MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 ## Register services for the bot

-This bot uses the following _services_.
+This bot uses the following services:

 - Basic services for a bot: a credential provider, an adapter, and the bot implementation.
 - Services for managing state: storage, user state, and conversation state.